SEO for Estate Agents: How to Outrank Rightmove in 2026

 One advantage estate agents have: every sale generates content.
 Sold prices, case studies, buyer testimonials, market data.
 Most agents never publish this.
 The ones who do build topical authority faster than any other local business because the content creates itself from your day-to-day work.

-The ROI test: if your average commission is GBP 3,000 and SEO generates 2 extra instructions per month, that's GBP 6,000/month from a GBP 1,500 investment.
+The ROI case for local SEO services is straightforward: if your average commission is £3,000 and SEO generates 2 extra instructions per month, that's £6,000 per month from a £1,500 investment.
 Even 1 extra instruction per month pays for itself 2x over.

 Compare that to portal costs.
-Rightmove charges GBP 500-1,500+/month depending on your area and package.
+Rightmove charges £500-1,500+ per month depending on your area and package.
 Zoopla is similar.
 That's money you pay indefinitely with no equity building.
 SEO costs the same but the rankings you build are an asset.
 If you stop paying Rightmove, your listings disappear.
 If you pause SEO, your rankings persist for months.

 Relying on their CRM's built-in "SEO."
 Most property CRMs (Reapit, Alto, Jupix) have basic meta tag fields.
 That's not SEO.
 That's filling in a form.
 SEO is keyword research, content creation, link building, GBP optimisation, and technical fixes.
 Your CRM handles property management, not search visibility.